tonyfast/mee/readme.md

 ### publishing

-1. ask github for new gist information
+1. ask the github api for any of your new or updated works
 2. add gist to your `username/` folder as `git submodule`
 3. generate documentation configuration files
 4. build documentation and deploy to the `gh-pages` branch

 ### adding content

+you'll need to know how to add a [Gist](https://gist.github.com/) to Github, it is a core Github product that is useful for sharing small projects. you can learn more about [creating gist from the Github documentation](https://docs.github.com/en/github/writing-on-github/editing-and-sharing-content-with-gists/creating-gists).

 1. create a gist
 2. work on it throughout the week